-- design and manage its products and business to reduce their carbon footprint and enhance the protection of people and the environment, according to ethical and compliant practices;
+- design and manage its activities and its products to reduce their impact on people and the environment, consistent with ethical and compliant practices;

-- minimize the risk of accidents and incidents;
+- minimize the risks of accidents and incidents;

 - contribute to the continuous improvement of EHS performance and culture.

-Ipsen’s sites at Les Ulis (France), Milford (US) and Wrexham (UK) have aligned their EHS management systems with the Group’s corporate standards, and regular internal audits are conducted to assess compliance.
-The Wrexham facility in the UK obtained certification according to three standards: BS 8555 certification for the implementation of its environmental management system; the Corporate Health Standard in recognition of its efforts to promote health and safety in the workplace (both of these from local authorities), and the RoSPa Gold Award (Royal
+Ipsen’s sites at Dublin (Ireland), Les Ulis (France), Abingdon (UK), Cambridge (USA) and Wrexham (UK) have already aligned their EHS management systems with the group’s corporate standards.
+The Wrexham facility obtained BS 8555, attesting the implementation of its environmental management system.
+The site also received the Corporate Health Standard from the local authorities in recognition of its efforts to promote workplace health and the RosPA Gold Award from the Royal Society for the Prevention of Accidents.

 Trained and accountable

-Ipsen is engaged in a voluntary policy to assess its direct and indirect greenhouse gas emissions, measure the environmental impact of its activities and implement priority measures to reduce them.
-At end 2012, each entity in the
+The Group is committed to monitoring its diect and indirect greenhouse gas emissions (GGE) to measure tne environmental impact of its activities and implement priority measures to reduce them.

-Ipsen has rolled out a number of initiatives in the past several years to reduce its carbon footprint, focusing on energy consumption in particular:
+In 2014, each entity conducted a first report on greenhouse gas emissions and deployed an improvement action plan.
+Furthermore, the Group has rolled out a number of initiatives in the past several years to reduce its carbon footprint, focusing on energy consumption in particular, including:

-- use of videoconferencing and webconferencing as an alternative to meetings requiring travel;
+- using videoconferencing and webconferencing as an alternative to meetings requiring travel;

-- gradually replacing the corporate fleet with low-carbon vehicles;
+- gradually replacing the corporate fleet with low-CO2 emitting vehicles;

-- carpooling and shuttles to reduce the use of private cars;
+- organizing carpooling and shuttles to reduce the use of private cars.

-The Group published its carbon footprint report, in accordance with Article 75 of the French environmental law, Grenelle II, demonstrating its commitment to countering global warming by reporting a wider scope than the scope required under the law:
+Regarding Article 75 of the french environmental law, Grenelle II, Ipsen published its GGE reports.
+The Group demonstrated its commitment to countering global warming by reporting on a wider scope than required by law.